Ypertex/blog/content/articles/innovation-in-transformation/index.md

 This article served to highlight the nested nature of innovation and transformation.
 Some organizations treat the two topics like they were largely separate, missing out on two positive aspects.
 On the other hand, organizations that incorporate transformation and innovation benefit from: immediate relief of guilt for not separately innovating on top of their ongoing, all-demanding transformation; and valuable methodology developed in the field of innovation to properly de-risk single elements of transformation.

-> Transformation is just a massive accumulation of interconnected, simultaneous innovations.
+> Transformation is like a massive accumulation of interconnected, simultaneous innovations.

 I hope this integrated perspective helps you succeed in your transformation, too.